 Turmeric: I have used fresh turmeric root.
-If you do not have it on hand, then use ½ tsp turmeric powder, preferably organic.
+If you do not have it on hand, then use ½ teaspoon turmeric powder, preferably organic.

 Ginger: I have used fresh ginger that i grated using a cheese grater as this helps to grind smoothly.
-You can also use ½ tsp ginger powder.
+You can also use ½ teaspoon ginger powder.

 Cardamom: I personally love combining cardamom and mango.
-If you do not have, then you can use ¼ tsp cinnamon powder.
+If you do not have, then you can use ¼ teaspoon cinnamon powder.